- Home

 Court orders (including parenting orders or parenting plans) are provided to the Service and are stored with the child's enrolment information.

-Record keeping to ensure the safe delivery and collection of children and the relevant legislative requirements includes:
+Record keeping ensuring the safe delivery and collection of children and the relevant legislative requirements includes:

 Many families have shared parenting arrangements.
 Both parents have lawful authority of their children and are consequently permitted to remove children from the Service's care unless a Magistrates Court or Family Court make different orders prohibiting contact with the child.
 Prohibited Persons will not be permitted to enter the Service or pick up children from the Service.
 Court orders must be provided to the Service and will be stored with the child's enrolment information.